Topical steroid withdrawl

 By addressing the underlying imbalances and symptoms associated with TSW, a comprehensive and holistic treatment approach can provide relief and support during the recovery process.

-Chinese Medicine, acupuncture, and lifestyle modifications, when combined, can offer a powerful and synergistic method for treating TSW and promoting overall well-being.
-Please give us a call at 212-319-5757 or click the button below to schedule an appointment.
+Chinese Medicine and acupuncture when combined, can offer a powerful and synergistic method for treating TSW and promoting overall well-being.
+Please give us a call at 212-319-5757 or click here to schedule an appointment.

 - Hajar, T., Leshem, Y. A., Hanifin, J. M., Nedorost, S. T., Lio, P. A., Paller, A. S., … & Block, J. (2015).
 A systematic review of topical corticosteroid withdrawal (“steroid addiction”) in patients with atopic dermatitis and other dermatoses.
 Journal of the American Academy of Dermatology, 72(3), 541-549.e2.